 Why do I need to do this?

-Having someone else live in your property might affect any benefit you are currently receiving or your eligibility for rented housing so you should contact us straight away.
-If we find out later, you may be at risk of losing your home and/or being charged with benefit fraud.
+Having someone else live with you in your property might affect any benefit you are currently receiving or your eligibility for rented housing so you should contact us straight away.
+Failure to let us know will put you at risk of losing your home and/or being charged with benefit fraud.

 What do I need to do?